mypalmike/skastic/README.md

 This will execute the expression represented in some_expression.ska.png while including any functions defined in the files specified with -i.

-All python builtin functions should work.
+All python builtin functions should be callable.

 ## Limitations